 What does the audition consist of?

 The audition for the sacred music program is a full-day commitment.
 You will interview with our faculty, meet other applicants and current sacred music students, conduct and participate in an ensemble, and attend a sacred music colloquium.

-Please note: The School of Music is temporarily not accepting applications or auditions to the D.M.A. in Sacred Music.
+Please note: The Departments of Music are temporarily not accepting applications or auditions to the D.M.A. in Sacred Music.